archql/TetrisWin/README.md

  Ping messages contains full game frame so your game can be visualized remotely with 200 ms precision.

 #### What is '.amid' files?
-'.amid' file -- its file with short midi messages, every message is 4 bytes long, format is control + track num byte ,note_num byte, note_velocity byte, zero byte (now delay to next note in ms / 2) This file is generated using my another progmam, written on delphi, that converts notes into midi messages.
+'.amid' file &mdash; its file with short midi messages, every message is 4 bytes long, format is control + track num byte ,note_num byte, note_velocity byte, zero byte (now delay to next note in ms / 2) This file is generated using my another progmam, written on delphi, that converts notes into midi messages.